IRA’s are virtual baby.

 You will invest funds from the IRA into the LLC you created when you went self-directed.
 Your IRA will own the LLC and that LLC will have a business checking account.

 Then you buy Bitcoin just like everyone else.
 Your LLC checking account will need to establish a “wallet” through a company like Coinbase.
 Through this wallet, you can buy, sell and store cryptocurrency.
+Other methods for buying Bitcoin include public exchanges, like LocalBitcoin.

 You can buy into a publicly traded fund that owns Bitcoin, but if you want to own Bitcoin directly with your IRA, you need to follow these steps.